-Methods: Data from three prospective multi-center studies were pooled and re-analyzed, involving 155 adults surviving bacterial meningitis (79 after pneumococcal and 76 after meningococcal meningitis) and 72 healthy controls.
+Methods: Data from three prospective multicentre studies were pooled and reanalysed, involving 155 adults surviving bacterial meningitis (79 after pneumococcal and 76 after meningococcal meningitis) and 72 healthy controls.

-Results: Cognitive impairment was found in 32% of the patients and this proportion was similar for survivors of pneumococcal and meningococcal meningitis.
-Patients after pneumococcal meningitis performed worse on memory tasks (P < 0.001) and tended to be cognitively slower than patients after meningococcal meningitis (P = 0.08).
-We found a diffuse pattern of cognitive impairment, in which cognitive speed played the most important role.
-Cognitive performance was not related to time since meningitis; however, there was a positive association between time since meningitis and self-reported physical impairment (P <0.01).
+Results: Cognitive impairment was found in 32% of patients and this proportion was similar for survivors of pneumococcal and meningococcal meningitis.
+Survivors of pneumococcal meningitis performed worse on memory tasks (p<0.001) and tended to be cognitively slower than survivors of meningococcal meningitis (p = 0.08).
+We found a diffuse pattern of cognitive impairment in which cognitive speed played the most important role.
+Cognitive performance was not related to time since meningitis; however, there was a positive association between time since meningitis and self-reported physical impairment (p<0.01).
 The frequency of cognitive impairment and the numbers of abnormal test results for patients with and without adjunctive dexamethasone were similar.

-Conclusions: Adult survivors of bacterial meningitis are at risk for cognitive impairment, which consist mainly of cognitive slowness.
-The loss of cognitive speed is stable over time after bacterial meningitis; however, there is a significant improvement of subjective physical impairment in the years after bacterial meningitis.
+Conclusions: Adult survivors of bacterial meningitis are at risk of cognitive impairment, which consists mainly of cognitive slowness.
+The loss of cognitive speed is stable over time after bacterial meningitis; however, there is a significant improvement in subjective physical impairment in the years after bacterial meningitis.
 The use of dexamethasone was not associated with cognitive impairment.

 Statistics from Altmetric.com